huhailinguist/huhailinguist.github.io/index.md

 Chengdu is my hometown, which is also home to pandas, hot pot and all kinds of spicy and non-spicy food.

-My research interests: Chinese linguistics, parsing, syntactic differences among different texts.
+My research interests: natural language inference, Chinese linguistics, segmentation and parsing, stylistic properties of translations.
 See my [Publication & presentations](projects/) page for more information.

 email: huhai at indiana.edu